ics4u-0-2023/Class-Server-Setup/README.md

       - https://www.baeldung.com/linux/new-files-dirs-default-permission#:~:text=On%20Linux%2C%20by%20default%2C%20when,%2C%20and%20execute%20permissions%2C%20respectively.
     - set default .bashrc
       - in /etc/skel/.bashrc
-    - for NOT ICS4U, se Fish as default Shell
+    - for NOT ICS4U, set Fish as default Shell
       - Add the following to the end of ~/.config/fish/config.fish
         - starship init fish | source
     - force reset password